jls-github/flatbook/README.md

 We can verify that our routes are correct using the ```rails routes``` CLI command.
 Additionally, make sure to test your routes via Postman before continuing on.
 Remember, test as you go!

-## Hosting the application on Heroku
+## Hosting the Application on Heroku

 Heroku is a service where we can host our Rails server.